pokusew/chess/docs/USER-MANUAL.md

 * **Complete and correct implementation of all Chess rules**
     * [FIDE Laws of Chess taking effect from 1 January 2018](https://handbook.fide.com/chapter/E012018)
     * Wikipedia's [Rules of chess](https://en.wikipedia.org/wiki/Rules_of_chess)
+    * Note!
+The following rules are not implemented: fifty-move rule, insufficient material rule, threefold repetition rule.

 * **Initiative chessboard**
     * Two **possibilities for moving pieces** on the board:
         1. **Drag-And-Drop**